maxfischer2781/compyle/README.rst

 * Expressions represent all levels of AST, values and transpiled code.
 * Scoping/Namespaces are not first-class, but tied to Expressions.
 * Specialisation is all-or-nothing and eager.
+* Operators are untyped and always follow the same rules.
 * The transpilation target is plain Python source code.